Sweta-Jha/WIXInstallerSetupCreation/README.md

 - **Add a WiX Setup Project:**
   - In Visual Studio, add a new project to your solution.
   - Search for the "WiX Setup Project" template and create it.
-  - The project comes with a default Product.wxs file, which contains essential structure like <Product>, <Package>, and <Feature> elements.
+  - The project comes with a default Product.wxs file, which contains essential structure like Product, Package, and Feature elements.

 **4. Link WPF Application to the WiX Installer**